LEZ Environmental zones LEZ in Belgium

 The environmental zones in Belgium are called LEZ, which is the English short version for Low Emission Zones.
 The beginning and end of a LEZ environmental zone is marked by a corresponding traffic sign.

-The respective cities and municipalities decide about the introduction of a LEZ on its territory with its corresponding boundaries.
+The respective cities and municipalities or regions decide about the introduction of a LEZ on its territory with its corresponding boundaries.
 The entry is only allowed if the vehicle has been previously registered.

 The control of the registration is carried out by intelligent cameras (Automatic Number Plate Recognition), which match it with a central database of the relevant LEZ.

-If the system detects that no registration has been made or no environmental ticket has been purchased, a fine of up to 350 Euros will be issued within 10 days.
+If the system detects that no registration has been made or no environmental ticket or daily pass has been purchased, a fine of up to 350 Euros will be issued within 10 days.